AKotov-dev/MgaRemix-Tools/README.md

 1. Creating an empty bootable USB flash drive
 2. Installing and configuring Mageia Linux in VirtualBox
 3. Creating special `vmlinuz` and `initrd.gz` inside the guest OS with using the `initrd-builder` script
-4. Convert a VM file to a `*.sqfs` file in the main OS using the `vdi-to-sqfs-converter converter`
+4. Convert a VM file to a `*.sqfs` file in the main OS using the `vdi-to-sqfs-converter`
 5. Copy the resulting file `distrib-lzma.sqfs` to the `/loopbacks` folder on the flash drive

 **Actions on items:**